numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 described in more detail in [bbob-biobj-functions-doc]_ .

-The performance assessment in COCO_ is invariably based on the measurement of runtimes until a quality criterion reaches or succeeds some given, predefined target values [BBO2016perf]_. [#]_
+The performance assessment in COCO_ is invariably based on the measurement of the *runtime* until a *quality indicator* reaches a predefined *target value* [BBO2016perf]_. [#]_
+On each problem, several target values are defined and for each target value a runtime is measured.
+In the single-objective, noise-free case, the quality indicator is the function value of the best solution the algorithm has delivered (evaluated or recommended, see [BBO2016ex]_) before a given time step.
-In the multi-objective case, the quality criterion for a given time step is the hypervolume indicator value [cite] computed from all evaluated or recommended (see [BBO2016ex]_) solutions up to the given time step.
+In the multi-objective case, the assessed quality indicator will a hypervolume indicator computed from all solutions evaluated (or, alternatively, recommended) before a given time step.

-.. todo:: we need to define how hypervolume is computed, in particular the normalization with ideal and nadir point.

 Opposed to the single-objective ``bbob`` test suite [HAN2009fun]_, the biobjective ``bbob-biobj`` test suite does not provide analytical forms of